liberatr/nettv/README.md

 This code provides a Block you can enable through Drupal's admin interface.
 Once you do, you will see the output from the `getBasicInformation()` method in the body of the block, like this:

-[image]
+[block.png]

 Notice that while there are lots of OOP-isms in this project, we never had to use the `new` keyword, or the ever-confusing `$this`.
 Once you learn how to work with Services and Dependency Injection, you'll be thinking at a higher level, and you can just focus on the specific task you're working on.
 This is one of the promises of Drupal, to solve 80% of the problems for you, and let you focus on the 20% of your project that is unique.

+In our Block definition, we used the create() method, which is part of the ContainerFactoryPluginInterface.
+This allows us to take advantage of the power of the Service Container when loading our block, and it keeps implementation-specific details out of the build() method of the block.
+If we wanted to switch out the WatchCartoons class with another, we would simply need to make sure any new class also had a getBasicInformation method and change the services.yml in our module.
+If the new class had a different means of getting this information, we still wouldn't have to touch the build() method, as long as we passed in a string.
+At the end of the day this is just an example.

 The new concept of using a Service Container to instantiate objects should be a bit clearer to you now.
-Remember that it exists to give you a standard way to work with objects you need to include in your project, and that using it the right way will save you time and headaches while making it easier for non-Drupal programmers to read an understand your code.
+Remember that it exists to give you a standard way to work with calsses (services) you need to include in your project, and that using it the right way will save you time and headaches while making it easier for non-Drupal programmers to read an understand your code.
+While this can feel like more work to a Drupal veteran, remember that procedural Drupal 7 code looks pretty dense to other coders.
+This way employs less "magic naming"; instead it says what it does and how the system should go about loading and running everything.